-phased-in approach over several years.
-The first phase commenced on April 19, 2008 (April Release).
-On November 14, 2009, AT&T's plans to implement and phase-in a front-end CLEC ordering interface.
+ordering interface.
 The interface, known as the Local Service Request Exchange System (LEX), is a web-based ordering application used for online creation, submittal, and maintenance of Local Service Requests (LSRs).
-The LEX interface will replace the Local Exchange Navigator Service (LENS) interface currently available for use by CLECs in AT&T's 9-state region (the former BellSouth region).
+The LEX interface was designed to replace the Local Exchange Navigator Service (LENS) interface currently available for use by CLECs in AT&T's 9-state region (the former BellSouth region).